 As with any test, do your best to get a good night’s sleep before the day of your test.
 Eat a good breakfast that day so you are not going into the exam hungry.
 Experts recommend that you skip any more practice testing on the day of your exam.
 Last-minute cramming can be counterproductive and may make you more anxious.
 Concentrate on being calm and staying focused on the material in front of you.
 If you have studied, passing your real estate exam should be a breeze.

 Take your time

 Don’t rush through the exam; take the time to read every word of every question.
 This might seem obvious, but it’s easy to misread in a timed, multiple-choice exam.
-One word that is misread can completely change the meaning (and answer) to a question.
+One word that is misread can completely change the meaning (and answer) of a question.

 If you misread or overlook a word like “all” or “none,” this can totally change the context of the question.
 Mistaking one word for another, such as reading “is” instead of “if,” can also change a question completely.
-Those who create the tests understand that and will likely include an answer in the multiple choice that would be a correct answer in that situation.
+Those who create the tests understand that and will likely include an answer in the multiple-choice that would be a correct answer in that situation.
 Taking the time to read each question carefully can make all the difference in whether you pass or fail your real estate exam.